pyta-uoft/pyta/docs/debug/index.md

 The `AccumulationTable` is a new PythonTA feature and currently has the following known limitations:

 1. `AccumulationTable` uses [`sys.settrace`] to update variable state, and so is not compatible with other libraries (e.g. debuggers, code coverage tools).

-2. Nested loops may not be tracked accurately.
-The `AccumulationTable` is designed to work best with multiple sequential loops (loops that run one after another), not with loops nested inside other loops.
+2. Nested loops are not tracked.
+The `AccumulationTable` is designed to work with sequential loops (loops that run one after another).

 ## Recursion tracing with `RecursionTable`